OpenCTI-Platform/opencti/docs/docs/usage/pivoting.md

 You can see next to them a bullet with a number inside.
 It is a visual indication showing you how many entities are linked to this one and not displayed in the graph yet.
 Note that this number is an approximation of the number of entities.
 That's why there is a `~` next to the number.

-No bullet displayed means: nothing to expand from this node.
+No bullet displayed means there is nothing to expand from this node.

 ## Add and expand an entity